sergiovision/XTradeServer/README.md

 3. Optionally StockSharp applications in case if you trade with QUIK and/or Cryptos.
 StockSharp is free and can be downloaded here http://stocksharp.com.
 4. Optionally MySQL Server version 5 or later.

 SQLite database located in /DB folder.
-By default SQLite DB file used, but MySQL also supported, you can switch to MySQL in XTrade.conf file.
+By default SQLite DB file used, but MySQL also supported, you can switch to MySQL in bin/XTrade.config file.

 Open xtrade_empty.sqlite file in any DB editor that works with SQLite ( like Navicat ).